10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

+If you’re looking for the best tide pools, San Diego is an excellent contender.
 Going tide pooling is one of the free and fantastic things to do in San Diego in winter.
 San Diego tide pools are usually exposed between November and March when very low minus tides happen during daylight hours.

-One of the many neat things about tide pooling in San Diego is that no two visits will ever be the same.
+One of the many neat things about tide pooling in San Diego is that no two visits are ever the same.
 The animals that live in the tide pools move between habitats.
 For example, that starfish or sea anemone you saw last time may not be in the same place next time.

 Fun Facts for Your San Diego Tide Pool Visit

-Learn a little bit more about what they are and just what you’ll discover.
+Before you set off to find unique tide pools with your family in San Diego, let’s learn a little bit more about what they are and just what you’ll discover.

 What Are Tide Pools?